Virtual-Viking-Longship/Ship-Annotations/object_annotations/small-sigtrygg-runestone.md

+**Small Sigtrygg Runestone (DR 4)**

 The smaller of the two Sigtrygg runestones from Hedeby was found in 1887 at Gottorf Castle.
 The inscription reads: “Asfrid, Odinkar’s daughter, made these monuments in memory of King Sigtrygg, her son and Gnupa’s.
-Gormr carved the runes.”
-(Department of Scandinavian languages)
+Gormr carved the runes” (Scandinavian Runic-text Database).

 <div align="center">